 The university's process map presents the university’s core and supporting processes and the ways in which these are interlinked.

 Processes (activities) constitute an integral part of the Quality Management System.
 Through processes, the university and its units carry out their mission.
-Processes are described in a manner that is most suitable for each process: either verbally, with an image that illustrates the activities, or with a process chart created in the Visio software.
+Processes are described in a manner that is most suitable for each process: either verbally, with an image that illustrates the activities, or with a process chart.
 Processes that involve several actors are described with the four-level JHS-152 model.
 Quality manuals and process descriptions are further supplemented by procedural instructions and work instructions that pertain to individual duties, as well as by documents and forms that are needed in different activities.